rickbingpan/ChIP-seq/README.md

 | Rip (Percentage of reads wthin peaks) | narrow peaks 5~30% |
 | RelCC (Signal/Noise) | >1(IP), <1(Input) |
 | IGV | show clear peaks |
-2. What about noisy signals in learning and characterizing chromatin states?
-We can sort the distribution of signal values and use `ChromHMM.jar BinarizeSignal -g` to filter out peaks of low signals.

 # Conclusion